Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 When you arrive at this spot, you’ll instantly notice massive cuts of beef hanging like clothing, and several workers are chopping up the freshly cooked beef.

 What I loved about this place was how nonchalant things were.
-It was a quick-service restaurant, so after ordering my bowl, I didn’t have time to blink before my order was sitting in front of me!
+It was a quick-service restaurant, so after ordering my bowl, I didn’t have time to blink before it was sitting in front of me.

 Trust me when I say the quality wasn’t lost despite the fast service; the Pho was perfect in every way it could be; a standout difference to me at this spot was how hot the broth was compared to other spots.